alfonsof/aws-java-examples/awslambdahello/README.md

 # AWS Lambda Function Hello World Java example

 This folder contains an AWS Lambda Function example in Java on AWS (Amazon Web Services).
-It handles an AWS simple Lambda function that show the content of the call to the lambda function and return a message with this content.
+It handles a simple AWS Lambda function that show the content of the call to the lambda function and return a message with this content.